Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Introduction

 \end{cor} For each prime power $q > 0$, there is a simple abelian surface $A_q$ over $\F_q$ with $\#A_q(\F_q) = q^2 + q + 1$ by the Honda--Tate correspondence for surfaces (\cite[Theorem 1.1]{ruck}) which corresponds to the case $a_3 = a_1 = 0$, $a_2 = 1$ of the Weil conjectures.
 Although $\mathbf E[\#A(\F_q)]$ is not realized by an abelian surface for any fixed $q$, the minimal difference between the expected value and the $\F_q$-point count of an arbitrary abelian surface goes to $0$ as $q$ increases, i.e.

+For any abelian surface $A$ and $n > 1$, $A^n(\F_q)$ denotes the set of $\F_q$-points of the $n$th power $A^n$ of $A$, which are ordered $n$-tuples of (not necessarily distinct) $\F_q$-points of $A$.
 The trace formula is also used to compute the exact expected value of $\#A^2(\F_q)$ and an asymptotic estimate for the expected value of $\#A^n(\F_q)$ for $n > 2$.
-Here, the $\F_q$-points of the $n$th power $A^n$ of an abelian surface $A$ are ordered $n$-tuples of (not necessarily distinct) $\F_q$-points of $A$.
-Because $\#A^n(\F_q) = (\#A(\F^q))^n$ for any abelian surface $A$, the following corollary gives the exact second moment of the number of $\F_q$-points on abelian surfaces and asymptotic estimates on the $n$th moment for all $n \geq 3$. \begin{cor} The expected value of $\#A^2(\F_q)$ is
+Because $\#A^n(\F_q) = (\#A(\F_q))^n$ for any abelian surface $A$, the following corollary gives the exact second moment of the number of $\F_q$-points on abelian surfaces and asymptotic estimates on the $n$th moment for all $n \geq 3$. \begin{cor} The expected value of $\#A^2(\F_q)$ is

 and for all $n \geq 1$,